tony-defa/swarm-cluster/apps/wordpress/README.md

 The WordPress rich content management system can utilize plugins, widgets, and themes.

 ### `wordpress.yml`
 Contains both wordpress and the underling database.
+There is also a script, that backups the wp files and database tables.

 ## Perquisites
 ### Storage